-Orion expects all its personnel to comply with the Code of Conduct and practices resulting from it.
-Correspondingly, the ethical guidelines of the Supplier Code of Conduct applies to Orion’s third parties.
-Orion Code of Conduct and Supplier Code of Conduct covers a wide range of compliance issues, including the prohibition of corruption and bribery, established standards for labour, health and safety and environmental protection, and human rights issues.
+Orion expects all its personnel to be familiar and comply with the Code of Conduct.
+Correspondingly, the ethical guidelines of the Third Party Code of Conduct applies to Orion’s third parties.
+Orion Code of Conduct and Third Party Code of Conduct covers a wide range of compliance issues, including the prohibition of corruption and bribery, established standards for labour, health and safety and environmental protection, and human rights issues.

-Compliance risks are associated with almost everything Orion does, so responsibility for compliance risk management is in business.
+Compliance risks are associated with almost everything Orion does, so responsibility for compliance risk management is in different functions.
 Orion's compliance activities are decentralized to various functions.
 Its intended purpose is to follow regulations, inform about them and make own guidelines about them as well as to monitor and report on their implementation.
 The majority of this work is done by Orion's quality function, pharmacovigilance and regulatory departments, EHS (Environment, Health and Safety) function, internal audit and legal department.